Thala Beach Nature Reserve

-The views from Thala Beach Lodge of this World Heritage coastline are second to none.
-Set in 145 acres and designed with the aesthetics of its beautiful natural surroundings in mind, Thala’s deluxe timber frame bungalows blend into the vegetation and provide a luxurious sense of privacy.
+The views from Thala Beach Nature Reserve of this World Heritage coastline are second to none.
+Located where the Daintree Rainforest meets the Great Barrier Reef over 145 acres and designed with the aesthetics of its beautiful natural surroundings in mind, Thala’s deluxe timber frame bungalows blend into the vegetation and provide a luxurious sense of privacy.
 There is a spectacular 2km sandy beach and secluded coves as well as the diverse nature of the rainforest to explore and of course the largest coral reef in the world is yours to discover.
 A lovely option for those wanting a barefoot, rustic experience.

 The Bungalows here have been designed to blend with nature and are built from sustainable materials.
 Chose from the Jungle Walk Bungalows which are far from the resort's hub and are peaceful and secluded within the forest, Eucalypt Bungalows which feel like luxurious bird hides - beautiful butterflies and tropical birds are often easily seen from the balcony which is in the rainforest canopy, or the Coral Sea Bungalow with ocean views.
-If you want the ultimate in privacy and romance choose the Sandpiper Suite with its spacious interior and large balcony overlooking Thala Beach Lodge's two deserted beaches.
+If you want the ultimate in privacy and romance choose the Sandpiper Suite with its spacious interior and large balcony overlooking Thala Beach Nature Reserve's two deserted beaches.

-Ospreys Restuarant is a memorable experience not only for the delicious and innovative fresh cuisine but also for the setting - high up in the treetops you dine with the birds and have uninterrupted views for over 100km.
+Ospreys Restaurant is a memorable experience not only for the delicious and innovative fresh cuisine but also for the setting - high up in the treetops you dine with the birds and have uninterrupted views for over 100km.
 The Masked Plover cocktail bar is a relaxed, fun place for a cocktail and a chat about the day's explorations and for a more casual meal with your toes in the sand try Herbie's Beach Shack, fresh seafood, stunning sunsets and cold beer aplenty.